Some cities shut down streets for pedestrians and other uses during the pandemic. A new study looks at whether people are using them.

 The District began putting up signs and barricades to create slow streets during the summer.
 The concept grew amid pressure from advocates and residents for more road space to exercise and for recreation while social distancing.

-So far the District has a network of 22 miles of slow streets where thru-traffic is prohibited and the speed limit is 15 miles per hour, even below the new citywide default speed limit of 20 miles per hour.
+So far the District has a network of 22 miles of slow streets where through-traffic is prohibited and the speed limit is 15 miles per hour, even below the new citywide default speed limit of 20 miles per hour.
 City transportation officials said they are working to add three more miles this fall and keep them permanently.

 Other coronavirus-related road closures by the city and the National Park Service include portions of Beach Drive in Rock Creek Park.
 Anecdotal evidence suggests the area has been widely popular, supporting the Inrix analysis that indicates recreational routes have been the most in demand.

 In Seattle and Minneapolis, long stretches of road designated for recreational use have attracted residents who live outside those communities, the study found.
-Activity on Seattle's restricted streets was at 82 percent in August compared to pre-pandemic levels and 75 percent in Minneapolis.
+Activity on Seattle’s restricted streets was at 82 percent in August compared with pre-pandemic levels, and 75 percent in Minneapolis.

-Minneapolis, where officials designated at least 16 miles of road for walking and biking as part of the city’s “Stay Healthy Streets” initiative, saw the largest increase in activity among the five cities studied, with usage of the restricted roads in July one-third higher than pre-pandemic.
+Minneapolis, where officials designated at least 16 miles of road for walking and biking as part of the city’s “Stay Healthy Streets” initiative, saw the largest increase in activity among the five cities studied, with usage of the restricted roads in July a third higher than pre-pandemic.
 The city ended the program last month, however, saying it was evaluating how it performed as the response to the coronavirus evolves in the state.

-In Oakland, home to one of the earliest and most ambitious slow streets plans, INRIX’s analysis found that activity along the designated roadways varied significantly by income.
+In Oakland, home to one of the earliest and most ambitious slow-streets plans, Inrix’s analysis found that activity along the designated roadways varied significantly by income.
 Activity was higher on those streets with a highest share of low-income households, while low activity was observed on streets with a greater share of high-income visitors.

-While cities like Oakland and Seattle saw significantly more activity in the restricted areas than New York and Washington, travel lagged overall city activity significantly, according to the report.
+While cities such as Oakland and Seattle saw significantly more activity in the restricted areas than New York and Washington, travel lagged overall city activity significantly, according to the report.

-The use of restricted streets in New York also lagged behind that in other cities, age in other cities, the data shows.
-That could partly be the result of the city's strict social distancing and travel restrictions from the onset of the pandemic, which affected travel activity, according to the report.
+The use of restricted streets in New York also lagged behind that in other cities, the data shows.
+That could partly be the result of the city’s strict social distancing and travel restrictions from the onset of the pandemic, which affected travel activity, according to the report.

-The low use of the specially-designated streets in New York is weighted heavily on the general lack of activity in Manhattan — where most of the restricted streets are located — due to the shut down, the report said.
+The low use of the specially designated streets in New York is weighted heavily on the general lack of activity in Manhattan — where most of the restricted streets are located — due to the shut down, the report said.

 More people used the spaces that were completely closed to traffic than those streets partially taken for restaurant use, for example.
-Full block programs saw higher levels of activity and had far higher levels of activity compared to protected bike lane streets, Inrix found.
+Full-block programs saw higher levels of activity and had far higher levels of activity compared with protected bike lane streets, Inrix found.

-“Designs geared toward commuting in Manhattan, seemed to attract fewer people and cyclists than those geared toward recreation,” according to the report.
+“Designs geared toward commuting in Manhattan . . . seemed to attract fewer people and cyclists than those geared toward recreation,” according to the report.

 While the reduction in traffic volumes overall during the pandemic allowed cities to implement these policies with minimal opposition, Inrix said, this may change as traffic volumes return.
 Traffic levels in the Washington region is at just over 80 percent of pre-pandemic levels, according to Inrix.
 Nationwide, traffic is at about 90 percent of what would normally be expected at this time of year.

-The Inrix analysis found that drivers are largely obeying thru-traffic restrictions.
+The Inrix analysis found that drivers are largely obeying through-traffic restrictions.
 That could change when normal traffic volumes return.

 “As freeway and arterial streets become more and more congested, drivers will try to find other routes,” Pishue said.
-“When people are sitting in traffic congestion for a long time, they start questioning whether these programs are good or whether they should be able to cut-through a street.”
+“When people are sitting in traffic congestion for a long time, they start questioning whether these programs are good or whether they should be able to cut through a street.”